OlympusDAO/cooler-alerts/README.md

 - `delete_alerts`: Used to delete user alerts of a given Cooler contract.
 Has the following parameters:
    - `cooler`: Address of the Cooler contract to be deleted.
    - `loan_id` (optional): ID of the loan to be deleted.
 If not informed, all the alerts for that Cooler contracts will be deleted.

-## Features

-Cooler Alerts offers a range of functionalities, split across different modules for optimal organization and efficiency:

-- **Discord Module**: Utilizing `serenity`, this module is the heart of Discord interaction.
-It sets up and manages slash commands, ensuring seamless communication with the Discord API.
-- **Registry Module**: Leveraging `sqlx`, this module takes care of user alert registrations and management.
-It provides comprehensive methods for interacting with the bot's database, ensuring efficient data handling.
-- **Listener Module**: Built on `ethers-rs`, this module actively monitors on-chain state.
-It triggers alerts for subscribed users when specific conditions are met.
-This can easily be expanded, allowing integration of new methods such as listening to additional on-chain events, monitoring mempools, or even integrating off-chain data feeds.
-For alerting users, the Listener Module supports two distinct methods: webhook notifications and email alerts.

 ## Developer Quick Start Guide